demisto/content-docs/docs/partners/marketplace.md

 With the new pack display model, Partners have much more real estate and flexibility to show their content within Marketplace including links, images, etc. You can even include a video in your listing to help convey the value of your pack.

 ![pack example cyren](../doc_imgs/partners/packexample_cyren.png)

+### Reporting and Notifications

+Marketplace provides robust reporting to Partners on their paid pack activity including both:

+1. **Notifications** are sent immediately via email whenever there is activity on the Pack including a new trial, trial end, a new subscription, etc. Each notification will include customer/human information when possible.
+1. **Reports** are sent on the first of each month where there was revenue-related activity in the prior month.
+The report details dollar roll-ups per pack, each revenue related transaction line item, etc.

+Reporting is not currently available for free packs.

 ## Program Details